OUR WORKING GROUPS

 • Energy infrastructures and grids

-The Energy and Climate Working Group meets once or twice a year and is coordinated by Barbara Mariani, Senior Policy Officer for Climate.
+The Energy and Climate Working Group meets once or twice a year.
+Its coordinator is Luke Haywood, Policy Manager for Climate and Energy.

 Topics of interest to the group include: